Financial Samurai

 The overall point is, it may well be worth it to chase prestige when you’re young, and then transition later after you’ve achieved it.
 In fact, this is what Sam did.
 After all, Sam went to work in a prestigious role first (finance) and got rewarded very well for that, and then only later after he got married and started thinking about raising children that he switched.

-7. Jack Hwang says
+Jack Hwang

 Great post overall!
 I work at a consulting firm considered less prestigious than the McKinseys and Bains of the world.
 So I needed this very much. :)